natural remedies for urinary tract infection

 In the later stages of a more severe UTI infection, the whole urinary system can be compromised, including your kidneys.

 If a UTI gets to this point, it's considered a more complex and potentially dangerous situation.
-If you think you have a UTI and you've got a fever above 99.9, or acute pains in your lower back, side, or groin, it's best to get to a doctor ASAP to see if you need antibiotics.
+If you think you have a UTI and you've got a fever above 99.9, or acute pains in your lower back, side, or groin, it's best to get to a health care provider ASAP to see if you need antibiotics.
 The natural remedies I'm discussing here won't be enough to kick a full-blown case of pyelonephritis (kidney infection) to the curb.

 How Do You Know If You Have A Urinary Tract Infection?